UnderscorePoY/pokemon-RouteThreeFour/README.md

 **`[2023/08/03]` - v0.4.5**
 **!!** Fixed an issue in option `-IVvariation`.
 When the enemy had a guaranteed OHKO for a certain defensive IV value, the output was saying that the OHKO was guaranteed for all subsequent IV values, which is inaccurate is most cases.
-**!!** Fixed `Intimidate` automatic Attack drop who was triggered on the second Pokémon if the first Pokémon was negating it with its Ability.
+**!!** Fixed `Intimidate` automatic Attack drop which was triggered on the second Pokémon if the first Pokémon was negating it with its Ability.
 ○ [*Gen 3*] Implemented `Facade` boost when burned, asleep, poisoned or toxic'd.
 ○ [*Gen 3*] Implemented `Low Kick`.